 If you think you might want to top up your pension pot in the future, for instance because you want to keep working part time, then you need to be aware that taking money out using UFPLS could affect the amount you can pay in and receive tax relief on.

-If you think you will want to continue topping up your money purchase pension pot with more than £4,000 a year after you retire, then you may want to consider other options.
+If you think you’ll want to continue topping up your money purchase pension pot with more than £4,000 a year after you retire, then you may want to consider other options.

 The value of investments can go down as well as up, so you may get back less than you invest.
 This information is not a personal recommendation for any particular product, service or course of action.
 Pension and retirement planning can be complex, so if you are unsure about the suitability of a pension investment, retirement service or any action you need to take, please contact Fidelity’s Retirement Service on 0800 084 5045 or refer to an authorised financial adviser.
-Pension money cannot usually be withdrawn until age 55.
+Pension money cannot normally be withdrawn until age 55.